IvanC987/DiffusionGen/README.md

   - If a prompt exceeds 77 tokens (~55 words), it would usually be truncated or produce an error.
   - One might notice that behavior when using SD, though additional models like T5 are added to extend the sequence length

-### **📌 2.
-VGG16 (Contrastive Language-Image Pretraining)**
-- OpenAI's CLIP model is used to convert text prompts into numerical embeddings for conditioning.
-- The output representation is of shape, (# of prompts, 77, 512)
-  - 77: Fixed sequence length (capped at 77 tokens, and it's usually padded at 77 tokens if prompt is short).
-  - 512: Dimensionality of each token embedding (used in Self/Cross attention).
-- Prompt Length Limitation:
-  - If a prompt exceeds 77 tokens (~55 words), it would usually be truncated or produce an error.
-  - One might notice that behavior when using SD, though additional models like T5 are added to extend the sequence length

 ## **📌 3.
 VGG16 for Perceptual Loss**
 The **VGG16 model**, developed by the **Visual Geometry Group (VGG) at Oxford**, is incorporated into the training process as part of the **loss function**.